dwyl/PWA-Liveview/README.md

 This entry file runs an IIFE and uses dynamic imports (thanks to `Vite`, but `Esbuild` can do it as well to `esnext`).

+There is a different initialization paths for online/offline:

+- Online: Full LiveSocket setup with hooks
+- Offline: Direct component rendering (Map/Stock)

-We check if the client is online, and if positive, we bring in the hook and connect the LiveSocket.
+> We check if the client is online, and if positive, we bring in the hook and connect the LiveSocket.
 Otherwise, we don't try to connect the LiveSocket and just bring in the corresponding Javascript to the current page.
 Here, we just defined two pages, "/" and "/map" and the corresponding Javascript to execute.
 This could be further improved.

 ```js